 We can take stock of all the good that has come our way.
 It’s not rocket science.

 It’s simply one of those self-motivated mental processes that we need to learn to do for ourselves, if only just for a moment, every single day.
 And the first day when having to start over again is simply no different.

 It moves us forward, past any pain, and the more that we do it, the quicker we can right the ship and sail off into the sunset on what currently seems like a ship that is sinking.

-You’re waiting for the breeze to come along and move you forward.
-It will, but you need to remember that you and only you are at the helm of the ship.
+You’re needing to wait for the breeze to come along and move you forward.
+It will, but you need to remember that you and only you are at the helm of your ship.

 You just need to be patient, and the wind will come up and push you forward, but right now you need to see all of the beautiful things and wonderful things around you and to be grateful for them.

-Each day, perhaps each morning, it can be very powerful to make a list of all the things that are around you that you can be grateful for.
+Each day, perhaps each morning when starting over, it can be very powerful to make a list of all the things that are around you that you can be grateful for.

 For example, note the beauty of the day, no matter the weather.
 The birds, squirrels, rabbits, and your pets are wonderful to watch all around you.

-Write down all the nice things you have that you enjoy the people that you have in your life now and in the past.
+Write down all the nice things you have that you enjoy, the people that you have in your life now and in the past.
 You will soon find that this list can be a huge help in your new life.

 “Man cannot live without faith because the prime requisite in life’s adventure is courage, and the sustenance of courage is faith.” – Harry Emerson Fosdick